archaeogeek/gettingstartedwithgit/README.md

 * Hands on- how to set up and use Git and GitHub
 * Hands on- how to submit brief documentation fixes to projects on GitHub
 * Hands on- how to submit a pull request to a project hosted on GitHub
-* Intro- what is GitLab and how is it different to GitHub?
+* Extras- how to recover from disaster
-* Intro- what is ReadTheDocs and how do I contribute documentation fixes to it?

 # What we're not covering